 Unfortunately, if you don’t make your payment and your policy is canceled, you will be without coverage.
 This is usually no problem, as we always get you reinstated once you make a payment — we charge no fees for this.
 However, if your policy has been lapsed for more than 60 days, we need to start up a new policy.
 While it’s easy to get reinstated, if you have an accident while your coverage is lapsed, your accident will not be covered under the policy.
 Certain states, such as Nevada, impose substantial fines for lapses in coverage.

 Liability, or State Minimum coverage, includes Bodily Injury, Property Damage and Uninsured Motorist coverages.
 The lowest level of coverage that we offer is the State Minimum.
 This keeps you legally able to drive.
-In Texas, you are not required to purchase Uninsured/Underinsured Motorist coverage.
+In Illinois, you are not required to purchase Uninsured/Underinsured Motorist coverage.
 However, it is considered so important that when you purchase auto insurance, you have to specifically reject this coverage IN WRITING to not purchase it.

 Sure, we insure customers with no driver’s license, temporary driver’s licenses, international driver’s licenses and any U.S. licenses in state or out of state.